 - Anyone tasked with cyber security or crime – to perform your role effectively.

-- Information Security officers – to secure the organisation’s information
+- Information Security officers – to secure the organisation’s information.

-- Forensic Investigators – to lawfully gather evidence and assist with the prosecution of cybercrime
+- Forensic Investigators – to lawfully gather evidence and assist with the prosecution of cybercrime.

-- Journalists – to avoid committing cybercrimes
+- Journalists – to avoid committing cybercrime.

-- IT Governance officers – to ensure governance is in line with the offences
+- IT Governance officers – to ensure governance is in line with the offences.

 - IT professionals – to ensure they lawfully deal with various software and hardware tools.